If you need to open a joint current account, these accounts are the best to go for.

 With the First Direct 1st Account you can get £100 for making it your main bank.
 In order to qualify for the bonus, one or both will need to switch their account using the Easy Switch service, set up at least two direct debits and pay in at least £1,000 a month to avoid the £10 fee.

-Halifax is offering a £125 bonus to switchers (falling to £75 on 31 July).
+Halifax is offering a £125 bonus to switchers until 19 March.
 You need to switch via its switching service to qualify, move all active credits and direct debits across and close your old bank account.

 With these switching offers it’s important to remember that the bonus offer is only paid per account not per person and some will limit the offer to completely new customers, so if you’ve claimed the reward as a sole customer before it might not apply to your joint account.

 I’m a big fan of joint accounts as they’re handy tools to manage shared financial responsibilities, but they also carry risks.

 Here are the main pitfalls to consider before taking the plunge with a partner, relative or housemate:

 - A joint account links people financially and means they can impact your credit rating.
 So another account holder with a low credit score may damage yours;

 - If the account becomes overdrawn by one person, each account holder is liable for repaying the debt;

 - You lose privacy on a joint account as all transactions will be able to be viewed by all account holders;

 - If one account holder takes money from the account without your knowledge, you won’t be able to get it back.